COSC-499-W2023/year-long-project-team-21/docs/weekly logs/team log/Team_Report.md

 ## Overview

-This week we focused on re-evaulauting our timeline, going through client and peer feedback, redesigning our figma, and assigning tasks to be worked on for the next couple of weeks.
-We are giving more work per member on our team so we can safely meet our deadlines.
-We have a few questions we have that we want to ask our client regarding location services and how we are doing it as we feel we are doing it a little different than other people.
-There was some work done during the break that we are going to approve PR's in the next couple of days.
+This week our team is focused on the features we want to complete for the first round of peer testing.
+This includes finishing off several pages on the front end: the home screen, view ad page, and the user profile page.
+On the backend we are creating the views that will handle requests from the front end to provide them with what they need from the backend.

 ## Quick reminder for usernames